ayush65/ayush65/README.md

 ## Ayush Prakash

-### Full Stack Developer | Eager to Learn | Passionate about Technology
+### Full Stack Developer  | Passionate about Technology

 Welcome to my GitHub profile!
 I'm Ayush Prakash, a dedicated Full Stack Developer with a strong passion for technology and a constant desire to learn and grow.
 I love crafting innovative solutions and turning ideas into reality through code.

 **Skills:**
 - Frontend: HTML, CSS, JavaScript, React
-- Backend: Node.js, Express.js, Python, Django
+- Backend: Node.js, Express.js, firebase , Python, Django
 - Database: SQL, MongoDB
-- DevOps: Git, Docker, AWS

 Throughout my career, I have gained hands-on experience in developing robust and scalable web applications.
 I have a keen eye for detail and a knack for problem-solving, allowing me to create efficient and user-friendly solutions.
 I am comfortable working in both frontend and backend technologies, ensuring a holistic approach to development.